Spider-Man 2: Development

-Immediately after finishing Spider-Man, director Sam Raimi with help from James Keltie signed into directing a sequel.
-In April 2002, Sony hired Smallville alumni, Alfred Gough and Miles Millar to write a script of the film.
+Immediately after finishing Spider-Man, director Sam Raimi signed on to direct a sequel.
+In April 2002, Sony hired Smallville alumni, Alfred Gough and Miles Millar to write a script for the film, as Raimi, Ziskin, and Maguire loved Smallville.
 On May 8, 2002, following Spider-Man's record-breaking $115 million opening weekend, Sony Pictures announced a sequel for 2004.
 Entitled The Amazing Spider-Man, after the character's main comic book title, the film was given a budget of $200 million and aimed for a release date of May 7, 2004.
 The following month, David Koepp was added to co-write with Gough and Millar.
 Koepp originally wanted to do the Gwen Stacy and Harry Osborn story and have Gwen to be killed in the middle of the second movie.

 In September 2002, Michael Chabon was hired to rewrite.
 His draft had a younger Doc Ock, who becomes infatuated with Mary Jane.
 His mechanical limbs use endorphins to counteract the pain of being attached to his body, which he enjoys.
 When he injures two muggers on a date, this horrifies Mary Jane and in the resulting battle with Spider-Man his tentacles are fused together, and the fusion begins to kill him.
-In the script, Octavius is the creator of the genetically-altered spider from the first film, and gives Peter an antidote to remove his powers: this means when Octavius is dying with his tentacles, he wants to extract Spider-Man's spine to save himself.
+In the script, Octavius is the creator of the genetically altered spider from the first film, and gives Peter an antidote to remove his powers: this means when Octavius is dying with his tentacles, he wants to extract Spider-Man's spine to save himself.
 This leads to an alliance with Harry (a detail which made it into the finished film).
 Beforehand, Harry and the Daily Bugle put a $10 million price on Spider-Man's head, causing the city's citizens to turn against him.